mbeaty-sf/webdev/README.md

 I'm a fan of the [WebStorm](https://www.jetbrains.com/webstorm/) IDE by JetBrains.
 Free trial, not too expensive, definitely worth the money in my book.

 [VS Code](https://code.visualstudio.com/) is the most popular open-source editor.
-Highly extensible, lots of important people swear by it.

 **What should I choose??** 😧

 I think WebStorm is hands down way better.
-But you're welcome to make poor choices in an IDE.

 ### Local JS Environment